 There are longer user sessions due to relevant and well-written META descriptions.
 And the beautiful new blog design supports email marketing – bringing in more traffic, more page views and more customers.

 Increase in sessions

 Increase in traffic from Google

 Increase in traffic from BING

 Our objective was to bring new customers and increased brand engagement for Balans’s London restaurants via the website.
-With the design of a new WordPress blog, we had the opportunity to push beyond the confines of the existing website design and produce something different.
+With the design of a new WordPress blog, we had the opportunity to push beyond the confines of the existing web design and produce something different.

-The challenge was designing a blog which had its own personality, yet would still fit seamlessly into the existing recognisable identity of Balans Soho Society.
+The challenge was designing a WordPress blog which had its own personality, yet would still fit seamlessly into the existing recognisable identity of Balans Soho Society.
 And it was important not to let users feel like they’ve left the website, or get confused when navigating to and from the blog.

 We knew the blog needed its own identity but still be on-brand.
 So we tackled this by lightening the blog, using light greys and creams as the base colours for a sharp contrast with the dark background of the main website.
 This also helped with the legibility of the text, which is so important for blog posts.

 We designed with a mobile-first approach.
 This was particularly important for usability, as the majority of Balans users view the website on mobiles.
 We created layouts that had to be ultra-user-centric, incredibly easy to read and fulfil the purpose of the blog.